 The CWSRF Loan Program shall identify those communities who will receive Additional Subsidization (as described above) and the amount of the Additional Subsidization prior to executing a financial assistance agreement.
+The CWSRF Loan Program seeks to ensure that disadvantaged communities have access to funds to improve their wastewater infrastructure to protect public health and improve water quality.
 All CWSRF Loan Program requirements must be complied with.
-In cases where a project cost exceeds principal forgiveness, base SRF loan funds will make up a portion or all of the difference.
+In cases where a project cost exceeds principal forgiveness, base SRF loan funds may make up a portion or all the difference.